Hardcover pub. date

 About the author

 Jewel Lansing served as the elected City of Portland Auditor from 1983 to 1986 and as Multnomah County Auditor from 1975 to 1982.
-She is the author of six books, including two about women and politics, and a murder mystery set in Portland City Hall.
-She and her husband, Ron, a law professor at Lewis and Clark College, have lived in Oregon for more than four decades.
+She was the author of eight books, including two about women and politics, and a murder mystery set in Portland City Hall.
+She is honored on Portland's Walk of the Heroines for her pioneering role as a woman in government and politics and her outstanding civic contributions.

 Read more about this author